IonicaBizau/git-url-parse/README.md

 ## :yum: How to contribute
 Have an idea?
 Found a bug?
 See [how to contribute][contributing].

+## :moneybag: Donations

+Another way to support the development of my open-source modules is to [set up a recurring donation, via Patreon][patreon]. :rocket:

+[PayPal donations][paypal-donations] are appreciated too!
+Each dollar helps.

+Thanks! :heart:

 ## :dizzy: Where is this library used?
 If you are using this library in one of your projects, add it in this list. :sparkles:

  - [`autorelease-setup`](https://github.com/tyler-johnson/autorelease-setup#readme) (by Tyler Johnson)—A CLI tool for setting up a repository with autorelease.
  - [`branch-release`](https://github.com/RomanGotsiy/branch-release#readme) (by Roman Hotsiy)—Build and tag package realease on a separate branch
+ - [`complan`](https://github.com/pranavparikh/complan#readme) (by Pranav Parikh)—COMPLexity ANalyzer Tool For Javascript
  - [`documentation`](https://github.com/documentationjs/documentation#readme) (by Tom MacWright)—a documentation generator
  - [`download-repo-cli`](https://github.com/egoist/download-repo-cli#readme) (by EGOIST)—CLI tool to download GitHub repo.
  - [`generator-nm-bti`](https://gitlab.com/beneaththeink/generator-nm-bti#README) (by Tyler Johnson)—Scaffold out a node module, Beneath the Ink style.
+ - [`generator-openapi-repo`](https://github.com/rebilly/generator-openapi-repo#readme) (by Roman Hotsiy)—Yeoman generator for OpenAPI(fka Swagger) repo to help you share spec for your API
  - [`git-issues`](https://github.com/softwarescales/git-issues) (by Gabriel Petrovay)—Git issues extension to list issues of a Git project
  - [`git-source`](https://github.com/IonicaBizau/git-source#readme)—Parse and stringify git urls in a friendly way.
  - [`github-publish-npm`](https://github.com/ofersadgat/github-publish-npm) (by Ofer Sadgat)—This will upload publish npm assets to the GitHub Releases API.